-Furniture upcyclers Patience and Gough are a dynamic design duo, reviving found furniture in the stunning surroundings of Cumbria’s Lake District.
+Furniture experts Patience and Gough are a dynamic design duo, reviving found furniture in the stunning surroundings of Cumbria’s Lake District.
 Their upcycled furniture range was presented at London’s 100% Design exhibition last autumn.
 After being spotted by one of their buyers, several pieces were selected to go on sale at Liberty’s Regent Street store.

-Hours of trial and error have gone into experimenting with different techniques, paints and tools, in order to perfect Patience & Gough’s furniture upcycling formula.
+Hours of trial and error have gone into experimenting with different techniques, paints and tools, in order to perfect Patience & Gough’s signature formula.
 This includes the use of fabric coverings from designers such as William Morris and Clarke & Clarke and a technique consisting of acrylic paint and epoxy resin.

 The whole upcycling thing started with Alice.
 She had gone through a fine art degree, left feeling unfulfilled and was unsure about her direction.
 After doing work experience with an interior designer, she knew that she wanted a future that involved aspects of interior design.